Achilles Bay Beach Bermuda

 If you visit

 you don't miss the sunset.
-Achilles Bay beach used to be a private beach once, belonging to St. George's Club.
+Achilles Bay offers excellent sunset view over the bay.
+The beach used to be a private beach once, belonging to St. George's Club.
 But now it's open to public.

 Location